Table of Contents

 You have likely heard of cannabidiol (CBD) and tetrahydrocannabinol (THC) in reference to cannabis.
 What you may not know is that there are two primary THCs that come from the cannabis plant.
-Delta 9 THC is the most abundant THC, which is why most people associate THC with extreme euphoria and psychotropic properties.
+Delta 9 THC is the most abundant THC, which is why most people simply call it “THC”.
 Delta 8 THC is not as abundant.
 Therefore, many people don't even know it exists.
-However, when you purchase CBD products, you will likely see some products with the Delta 8 THC name.
+However, when you purchase hemp products, you will likely see some products with the Delta 8 THC name.

 What is Delta 8 THC?